 What education and skills do you need to get hired and succeed in this field?

 No less than a college degree.
 Graduate degree preferred.
 International living exposure.
-Sensitivity and passion for language, places and other cultures, beside other technical skills.
+Sensitivity and passion for language, places, and other cultures, besides other technical skills.

 What would you tell a friend considering your line of work?

 Find a niche.
-This is pretty crowded and do not give away your knowledge.
+This is pretty crowded and does not give away your knowledge.

 How much vacation do you take?
 Is it enough?